JoshRod2483/FrameAdder2024SpringSec1/README.md

 Allows you to increase or decrease the gap between frames in Maya

+HOW TO USE!
 1. drag the installation into Maya
 2. select an object that has keyframes
 3. in the time slider, hover over the keyframe from where you want to add or remove frames